ircv3/ircv3-specifications/client-tags/icon.md

 ### Format

-The icons tag is sent by a client with the client-only prefix `+` and its value is a JSON encoded array of image objects that reference icon resources for the message.
+The icon tag is sent by a client with the client-only prefix `+` and its value is a JSON encoded array of image objects that reference icon resources for the message.

-    +draft/icons=<json>
+    +draft/icon=<json>

 Image objects MAY contain any of the following members: